Tabular Editor 3: January 2026 Release

 Version 3.25.0

-We are very excited to bring several new features and improvements into Tabular Editor 3 with this release.
-Let's demonstrate some of our favorites:
+We're very excited to bring several new features and improvements into Tabular Editor 3 with this release, which we summarize in the following sections.

 We are delighted to announce that Tabular Editor 3 is now available in five new languages: